Dissecting the superradiant phase transition in the anisotropic Rabi model: Pattern competition and cavity-QED simulation: INTRODUCTION

 In this manuscript, we diagonalize the anisotropic Rabi model Hamiltonian in the operator space, gaining a deeper understanding of the reasons for the occurrence of QPT in the anisotropic Rabi model.
 The results show that there is a competitive relationship among the three patterns in the superradiant phase transition, which explains why and how the superradiant phase transition occurs.
-We also discusse the influence of varying ratios of the coupling strengths of the rotating-wave term and counter-rotating-wave term on pattern competition.
+We also discuss the influence of the rotating- to counter-rotating-wave coupling ratio on the pattern competition and the contributions of the patterns to the fidelity out-of-time-order correlation function.
 Regarding the difficulty of reaching the classical oscillator limit in quantum phase transition and the challenges posed by the no-go theorem~\cite{nataf2010no,chen2021experimental,puebla2013excited,lamberto2024superradiant,rzazewski1975phase}, we apply a parametric amplification method in a generic cavity quantum electrodynamics system to obtain a simulated anisotropic Rabi model to explore the QPT.
-Specifically, we apply a two-photon drive in the Jaynes-Cummings (JC) model~\cite{Shore1993,PhysRevA.101.043835,Qin2018PRL,PhysRevLett.120.093602,Chen2021PRL,Qin2020NanoP} to obtain a simulated anisotropic Rabi model.
+Specifically, we apply a two-photon drive in the Jaynes-Cummings (JC) model~\cite{Shore1993,PhysRevA.101.043835,PhysRevLett.120.093602} to obtain a simulated anisotropic Rabi model.
 The effective cavity frequency and the equivalent coupling of this simulated quantum Rabi model are related to the two-photon drive strength.
 Therefore, we can control the occurrence of the phase transition by changing the drive strength.

 To investigate the critical behavior of this simulated anisotropic Rabi model, we derive its effective low-energy Hamiltonian in the classical oscillator limit, and obtain the eigenenergies and eigenstates of the normal phase and the superradiant phase.
 The simulation results indicate that when the coupling strength approaches the critical point, the system exhibits unique critical behaviors that mark the QPT.
 Specifically, the excitation energy becomes zero.
 The ground-state energy is continuous at the critical point, while the second-order derivative of the ground-state energy to the coupling strength is discontinuous at the critical point.
 When the coupling strength exceeds the critical point, the photon number exhibits macroscopic occupation.